AkagawaTsurunaki/BiliChatSpider/README.md

 A spider script which can crawl the comments under videos from Bilibili.
 Supports automatic checkpoint recovery of historical records, basic data cleaning, and basic data statistics.

+**2023/10/19**

+Now we support collect comments from Xiaohongshu and save data as a tree structure.

 ## Requirement